Watermark-based Attribution of AI-Generated Content: Detection and Attribution Performance

-The parameter $\beta$ is used to characterize the accuracy of the watermarking method at encoding/decoding a watermark in an AI-generated content.
-In particular, the watermarking method is more accurate when $\beta$ is closer to 1.
-For a $\beta$-accurate watermarking method, the number of matched bits between the decoded watermark $D(C)$ for a watermarked content $C$ and the ground-truth watermark follows a binomial distribution with parameters $n$ and $\beta$, where $n$ is the watermark length.
-The parameter $\gamma$ characterizes the behavior of the watermarking method for non-AI-generated content.
-In particular, the decoded watermark for a non-AI-generated (i.e., unwatermarked) content is close to a uniformly random watermark, where $\gamma$ quantifies the difference between them.
-The watermarking method is more random for non-AI-generated content if $\gamma$ is closer to 0.

-\myparatight{User-dependent $\beta_i$} Since the users' AI-generated content may have different distributions $\mathcal{P}_i$, the same watermarking method may have different $\beta$ for different users.
+\myparatight{User-dependent $\beta_i$} Since the users' AI-generated content may have different distributions $\mathcal{P}_i$, the same watermarking method may have different $\beta$ for different users, as illustrated in Figure~\ref{fig:betai across} in the Appendix.
 To capture this phenomena, we consider the watermarking method is $\beta_i$-accurate for user $U_i$'s AI-generated content embedded with watermark $w_i$.
 Note that the same $\gamma$ is used across different users since it is used to characterize the behavior of the watermarking method for non-AI-generated content, which is user-independent.
 The parameters $\beta_i$ and $\gamma$ can be estimated using a set of AI-generated and non-AI-generated content, as shown in our experiments.

-\myparatight{Incorporating post-processing} Our definition of $\beta$-accurate and $\gamma$-random watermarking can also incorporate post-processing (e.g., JPEG compression) that an attacker/user may apply to AI-generated or non-AI-generated content.
-In particular, we can replace $D(C)$ as $D(P(C))$ in our definitions, where $P$ stands for post-processing of content $C$.
-When AI-generated content is post-processed, the watermarking method may become less accurate, i.e., $\beta$ may decrease.